wazuh/wazuh-documentation/source/getting-started/components/wazuh-server.rst

 Server architecture
 -------------------

-The Wazuh server runs the analysis engine, the Wazuh RESTful API, the agents registration service, the agents connection service, the Wazuh cluster daemon, and the Wazuh forwarder.
+The Wazuh server runs the analysis engine, the Wazuh RESTful API, the agents registration service, the agents connection service, the Wazuh cluster daemon, and Filebeat.
 The server is installed on a Linux operating system and usually runs on a stand-alone physical machine, virtual machine, docker container, or cloud instance.

 The diagram below represents the server architecture and components:

-.. thumbnail:: ../../images/getting_started/architecture_server_updated.png
+.. thumbnail:: ../../images/getting_started/architecture_server.png
    :alt: Wazuh server architecture
    :align: center
    :wrap_image: No